phlowers/mechaphlowers/docs/developer_guide/guidelines.md

 ## Installation options

 In the same idea of reduction of the packages dependencies, the project targets to offer different installation options function of usage (for example user-local, offline, server...).
-For example `pip install mechaphlowers[offline]` is not installing numba requirements whereas `pip install mechaphlowers[server]` does.
+For example, in the future `pip install mechaphlowers[offline]` may install all requirements except numba.`